What is Stormwater?

 To learn more about green infrastructure visit the EPA’s Green Infrastructure Basics webpage.

-San Pedro Creek, Pacifica State Beach and San Vicente Creek
+Pacifica State Beach and San Pedro Creek

 In 2013 the San Francisco Regional Water Quality Control Board (Water Board) found that waters in Pacifica State Beach and San Pedro Creek had high levels of bacteria pollution.
 The County, the City of Pacifica, and the Water Board worked together to develop a plan to reduce water pollution levels.

-In 2016 the Water Board developed a similar plan for the San Vicente Creek.
+In 2016 the Water Board developed a similar plan for the San Vicente Creek watershed.
 The County is in the beginning stages of implementing the activities as described in the plan.
 It is especially important to protect San Vicente Creek because it drains to the James V. Fitzgerald Marine Reserve, an area with a wide diversity of marine life.

 - If your home has a septic system, learn more about maintaining your system to prevent water pollution at the County of San Mateo Health System.